TCP_IEA_LOGO

 There are no specific market incentives for ocean energy in Spain, but for renewable energy installations in general.

-Royal Decree 413/2014 established that the support for new renewable facilities is granted through competitive public tender processes.
+Royal Decree 413/2014, of June 6th, established that the support for new renewable facilities is granted through competitive public tender processes.
 Through these auction processes, bidders propose the initial value for the investment that they will be willing to accept, and the MW auctioned are allocated to the most competitive offers (the lower ones).

-Royal Decree 960/2020, of November 3, which regulates the economic regime of renewable energies for electricity production facilities and Order TED / 1161/2020, of December 4, which regulates the first auction mechanism for the granting of the economic regime of renewable energies and establishes the indicative calendar for the period 2020-2025, will allow to start the tender calendar for the next five years.
+Royal Decree 960/2020, of November 3rd, which regulates the economic regime of renewable energies for electricity production facilities and Order TED/1161/2020, of December 4th, which regulates the first auction mechanism for the granting of the economic regime of renewable energies, will allow to start the tender calendar for the next years.
+The above-mentioned Order TED/1161/2020 establishes a tender of 20 MW every two years focused on “Other Technologies”, where ocean energy is included.

 PUBLIC FUNDING PROGRAMMES